13 of the World’s Smallest Dog Breeds

 Toy American Eskimo

-This is a chill kind of dog, and we don’t mean that because “Eskimo” is in its name.
+This is one of the most chill kinds of smallest dog breeds, and we don’t mean that because “Eskimo” is in its name.
 This breed really has a well-balanced personality that’s neither overly aggressive nor painfully shy.
 Eskies, as their affectionately known, seem to consistently have a friendly smile and sweet expression.
 It’s hard to believe they only weigh around ten pounds with all that white fluff.
 They actually have two coats: a dense undercoat and another longer coat of guard hair.
 They’re likely to dazzle you with their ease of learning new tricks and their speedy agility in dog sports.
 Don’t miss these 15 training secrets dog trainers won’t tell you for free.

 Talk about cuteness overload!
 You’ll want to scoop up this adorable and cuddly furball and snuggle all day but remember: “Terrier” is part of their name.
 They’re spirited, outgoing, and friendly, but they’ll also chase any small thing that moves, so they probably shouldn’t be trusted to play off-leash unless they are in a fenced-in yard.
 Plus, they’re not so keen on small critters living in the same house.
 So yes, they will fit on your lap and might even linger for a few minutes of snuggling, but only after they’ve used up all their energy in playtime.